mbodm/pingalive-dotnet/README.md

 ### Dev-Aspects #2 - Used .NET project format

+Way more benefit is in the newer `.csproj` file format.
+It´s often called "_SDK-style project format_" and i simply love it!
+It was introduced with .NET Core and improves the handling of .NET projects in general, by a great degree.
+And the best thing is: You do not need to target .NET Core, or later, to use it!
+Using it together with old .NET Framework 4.8 works like a charm.

+All you have to do, is to create some .NET 6 Console Application, edit the `.csproj` file and change the `net6.0` entry to `net48` and that´s it!

+If you want to use C# 10 or C# 11 language features, you have to change the C# language version in the project options.
+If you keep using C# 7.3 (the default language version in .NET Framework 4.8), you have to remove the `<Nullable>enable</Nullable>` and `<ImplicitUsings>enable</ImplicitUsings>` options in the `.csproj` file, since C# 7.3 do not support those features.

 ### Dev-Aspects #3 - Source code compilation

 If you want to customize and build the application on your own, just follow these steps: